 After asking a pretty hefty sample size of digital nomads, we can give a rough housing estimate of around $7,000 for an entire year.
 This is based on balance -- about 30% of their time was spent in budget dorm room hostels, 50% of their time was spent in mid-range spots, and 20% of their time was spent in high-end hotels.

-Also, a consensus has been reached on Airbnbs: they’re significantly cheaper than long-term stays at hostels.
+Also, a consensus has been reached on Airbnb: they’re significantly cheaper than long-term stays at hostels.
 If you’re looking for your own place with a kitchen and a private bathroom, Airbnb’s monthly discounts are almost always cheaper than a private room in a hostel.

 Depending on where you’re traveling, the $7,000 can easily be cut in half.
 If you’re on a backpacker shoestring budget in Southeast Asia where nightly rooms can bottom out at $10 per night, you only need to budget for about $4,000.
 However, we recommend preserving some sanity for your first year on the road and budgeting a bit more than that.
+Even entry-level employees can travel full-time on a budget.

 Yearly Cost of Transportation